-We are committed to giving all of our children every opportunity to achieve the highest of standards.
+We are committed to giving all of our pupils every opportunity to achieve the highest of standards.
 We do this by taking account of pupils' varied life experiences and needs.
-We offer a broad and balanced curriculum and have high expectations for all children.
-The achievements, attitudes and well-being of all our children matter.
-This policy helps to ensure that this school promotes the individuality of all our children, irrespective of ethnicity, attainment, age, disability, gender or background.
+We offer a broad and balanced curriculum and have high expectations for all pupils.
+The achievements, attitudes and wellbeing of all our pupils matter.
+This policy helps to ensure that this school promotes the individuality of all our pupils, irrespective of ethnicity, attainment, age, disability, gender or background.